videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/methods.md

 #### Events associated with `remove()` :

 - Local participant will receive a [`onMeetingLeft`](../meeting-class/meeting-event-listener-class.md#onmeetingleft) event.
-- All remote participants will receive a [`onParticipantLeft`](../meeting-class/meeting-event-listener-class.md#onparticipantleft) event with `participantId` string from the event callback.
+- All remote participants will receive a [`onParticipantLeft`](../meeting-class/meeting-event-listener-class.md#onparticipantleft) event with `participantId`.

 #### Returns